 - Crushing or searing pain that spreads to your jaw, neck, shoulders, and one or both arms

 - Pain that lasts more than a few minutes or gets worse with activity

 - Cold sweats

 - Nausea or vomiting

 Doctors aren't exactly sure what causes median arcuate ligament syndrome.
-The causes and diagnosis of MALS has been a subject of controversy.
-The signs and symptoms may be due to a lack of blood flow through the celiac artery, or compression on the nerves (neurological) of the celiac ganglion causing the pain.
+The causes and diagnosis of MALS are a subject of controversy.

 Because the cause of MALS is poorly understood, the risk factors for the syndrome are unclear.
 MALS has been seen in children, even twins, which might mean genetics plays a role.